Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Condition ( ) (D) and local times

-\section{Condition (D) and local times}
+\section{Condition \texorpdfstring{( \ref{D})}{(D)} and local times}

-Dalang's Condition (D) is connected intimately to the theory of local times for L\'evy processes.
-This connection was pointed out in Foondun, Khoshnevisan, and Nualart \cite{FKN} when $G=\R$; see also Eisenbaum et al \cite{EisenbaumFoondunKh}.
-Here we describe how one can extend that connection to the present, more general, setting where $G$ is an LCA group.
+Dalang's condition (\ref{D}) is connected intimately to the theory of local times for L\'evy processes.
+This connection was pointed out in Foondun, Khoshnevisan and Nualart \cite{FKN} when $G=\R$; see also Eisenbaum et al. \cite{EisenbaumFoondunKh}.
+Here, we describe how one can extend that connection to the present, more general, setting where $G$ is an LCA group.

-Let $Y:=\{Y_t\}_{t\ge 0}$ be an independent copy of $X$, and consider the stochastic process
+Let $Y:=\{Y_t\}_{t\ge0}$ be an independent copy of $X$, and consider the stochastic process

-It is easy to see that $S:=\{S_t\}_{t\ge 0}$ is a L\'evy process with characteristic function
+It is easy to see that $S:=\{S_t\}_{t\ge0}$ is a L\'evy process with characteristic function

-The process $S$ is called the L\'evy symmetrization of $X$; the nomenclature is motivated by the fact that each $S_t$ is a \emph{symmetric} random variable in the sense that $S_t$ and $S_t^{-1}$ have the same distribution for all $t\ge 0$.
+where $\Psi$ denote the L\'evy--Khintchine exponent, or characteristic exponent, of the L\'evy process $\{X_t\}_{t\ge0}$.
+The process $S$ is called the L\'evy symmetrization of $X$; the nomenclature is motivated by the fact that each $S_t$ is a \emph{symmetric} random variable in the sense that $S_t$ and $S_t^{-1}$ have the same distribution for all $t\ge0$.

-Let $J$ denote the \emph{weighted occupation measure} of $S$; that is,
+Let $J$ denote the \emph{weighted occupation measure} of $S$, that is,

 for all Borel sets $A\subset G$.
 It is easy to see that

 whence